adobe-apiplatform/umapi-client.py/v3/index.md

    Retrieve users and groups from the UMAPI using the query interface.

-4. Manage users and group
+4. Manage users and groups

    Learn how to create actions to create new users, update users and remove them.